auth0/Lock.Android/README.md

 The `data` attribute of the intent-filter defines which syntax of "Callback URI" your app is going to capture.
 In the above case, it's going to capture calls from `email` passwordless connections.
 In case you're using the `sms` passwordless connection, the `pathPrefix` would end in `sms`.

-> In versions 2.5.0 or lower of Lock.
-Android you had to define an **intent-filter** inside the `PasswordlessLockActivity` to make it possible for the library to capture a **Social** provider's authentication result.
+> In versions 2.5.0 or lower of Lock.Android you had to define an **intent-filter** inside the `PasswordlessLockActivity` to make it possible for the library to capture a **Social** provider's authentication result.
 This intent-filter declaration is no longer required for versions greater than 2.5.0, as it's now done internally by the library for you.

 In case you are using an older version of Lock for **Social** Authentication, the **data** attribute inside the intent-filter must be added to the `PasswordlessLockActivity` by you.